jacobstim/comfoairclient/README.md

 # ComfoAir Client
 ## Description
 Reads &amp; analyzes data of Zehnder ComfoAir/ComfoD/WHR ventilation units, using the on-board RS232 port.
-I'm using this to read the air  temperatures on my ComfoD 450 unit.
+I'm using this to read the air  temperatures on my ComfoD 450 unit and calculate real life efficiences.
 The RS232 port is located near the power/remote unit connectivity and exposes (in my case) the communication between the CC-Ease control panel and the Zehnder unit.

 Should also work for other Zehnder units such as the ComfoD 250/350/450/550 series and new ComfoAir series, the WHR variants.
 Not tested on Paul units though.